-- What is the proper terminology for parts of the body both external and internal that contribute to the process of reproduction? - What changes are happening to female bodies and male bodies during puberty? - How might the physical changes of puberty be hard for all genders? - What are cultural perspectives on how bodies change during puberty? - Where do you find reliable information about physical changes of puberty and parts of the body?
+- What is the proper terminology for parts of the body both external and internal that contribute to the process of reproduction? - What changes are happening to different bodies during puberty? - How might the physical changes of puberty be hard for all genders? - What are cultural perspectives on how bodies change during puberty? - Where do you find reliable information about physical changes of puberty and parts of the body?